sheila-nicholson/2D_Game_Project/README.md

-# 2D Style Video Game - Escape from RCB
+# 2D Style Video Game - Escape From RCB
-This project was created by: Sheila Nicholson, Brendan Shen, Jonas Lam and Yanjun Qian For the class: CMPT 276 - Introduction to Software Engineering, taken in Spring 2024
+Created by: Sheila Nicholson, Brendan Shen, Jonas Lam, and Yanjun Qian
+Course: CMPT 276 - Introduction to Software Engineering, Spring 2024

 # The Game: Escape from RCB
-The main character of the game is a student attending SFU.
-In the midst of finals season, they unintentionally slip into a deep slumber.
-Utterly exhausted from constant studying, assignment deadlines, and cramming of missed lectures, they slowly blink their eyes open and are shocked to find themselves lost in the deep, dark maze known as Robert C. Brown Hall.
-The player must evade a rabid bear, a zombie professor, or a failed exam to make their way out.
-With the help of copious amounts of caffeine, ever-moving A+ papers, and a cozy bed or two along the way, they just might be able to escape from the labyrinth that is Robert C. Brown Hall.
-That is, if they are not defeated by the many piles of books, vortexes that respawn the student's location, and the decelerating hidden smoke.
+In this game, you play as a student at SFU who, amid the chaos of finals season, accidentally slips into a deep slumber.
+Exhausted from constant studying, looming assignment deadlines, and the stress of cramming missed lectures, the student awakens to find themselves lost in the dark maze known as Robert C. Brown Hall (iykyk).

+As the player, you must evade various threats, including a rabid bear, a zombie professor, and the looming specter of a failed exam.
+With the help of copious amounts of caffeine, ever-moving A+ papers, and the occasional cozy bed, you just might find a way out of this labyrinth.
+However, beware of the many piles of books, vortexes that can respawn your location, and the disorienting hidden smoke that could hinder your escape.

-# Game Objective: Collect all reward items (A+ papers, coffees, beds) and exit the level.
+# Game Objective:
-The game ends if the player is caught by the enemy or if their score becomes negative.
+Collect all reward items (A+ papers, coffees, beds) and successfully exit the level.
+The game ends if the player is caught by an enemy or if their score falls below zero.

-# To run:
+# To Run the Game:
-Download the "LostInRCB.jar" file
+1. Download the LostInRCB.jar file.
-Ensure Java is installed on system
+2. Ensure that Java is installed on your system.
-Via command line:
-- navigate to the location of LostInRCB.jar file
+3. Open the command line and navigate to the location of the LostInRCB.jar file.
 ```
 java -jar LostInRCB.jar
 ```

-To see source code please contact me
-- ~ cannot post source code pubically due to academic dishonesty policies ~
+For access to the source code, please contact me directly, as I cannot share it publicly due to academic honesty policies.